 The Scholarship of Teaching (teaching effectiveness) is an essential precondition for promotion.
 Teaching is considered to be a “scholarly act” that includes the clear communication of knowledge of the discipline and subject matter and the transformation and extension of that knowledge.

-It is expected that the faculty member will continually improve his/her understanding of student learning, increase her/his knowledge of pedagogy, and strengthen teaching skills throughout the probationary period and will demonstrate both the accomplishment of clear, precise communication in teaching as well as the application of that knowledge.
+It is expected that the faculty member will continually improve their understanding of student learning, increase their knowledge of pedagogy, and strengthen teaching skills throughout the probationary period, and will demonstrate both the accomplishment of clear, precise communication in teaching as well as the application of that knowledge.
 The "scholarly act of teaching" is demonstrated through understanding and current knowledge, including the use of measures of student learning, in such activities as:

 clearly defined student learning objectives